 Every donation, no matter what size, makes a difference!

-BIG ROCK PRESERVE IS CURRENTLY CLOSED TO THE PUBLIC WHILE WE MAKE MUCH-NEEDED REPAIRS, ALLOW THE LAND TIME TO HEAL NATURALLY AND IMPLEMENT OUR FIRE RESTORATION PLAN.
+BIG ROCK PRESERVE REMAINS CLOSED TO THE PUBLIC WHILE WE MAKE MUCH-NEEDED REPAIRS AND ALLOW THE LAND TIME TO HEAL NATURALLY.

 A bird's eye view of the Thomas Fire damage at Big Rock Preserve

 On January 18, 2018, more than 300 people joined us tonight at the Poinsettia Pavilion to hear Dr. Sean Anderson, Chair of the CSUCI Environmental Science Dept., speak about the Thomas Fire's impacts on wilderness and wildlife.
 Dr. Anderson's talk was the first in VLT's 2018 Environmental Speaker Series.
 Dr. Anderson shared a great deal of interesting data about why the fire started, why it burned so large and hot, how it has affected creatures both large and small and how he predicts the landscape and wildlife will eventually recover.
 According to his data, climate change and land management policies set the stage for the largest wildfire in California's history.
 Unlike other areas in the state, Ventura County has been in a continuous drought for the last 8 - 9 years.
 The drought, combined with the winds, past suppression of fires in Ventura and Santa Barbara and a shift in the jet stream all contributed to the "perfect fire storm."
 According to Anderson, continued dry conditions will mean that plants will take longer to recover which, in turn, degrades the habitat of small animals.
 Slowly the animals will return but it will take time and patience.
 Dr. Anderson was so popular that we have invited him back next January to give a "one year report card" on Thomas Fire Recovery!